f5devcentral/f5-agility-labs-irules/docs/class3/module1/lab1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the *LX Workspaces* list, check the box of our *ilxlab1* workspace and click the *Export* button below the list.
-You will be prompted to download the tgz file to your computer.
 This will save the file to the user’s *Downloads* folder.

 Now click the *Import* button on the top right hand corner of the